prometheus/test-infra/README.md

 ![Prombench Design](design.svg)

-It runs with [Prow CI](https://github.com/kubernetes/test-infra/blob/master/prow/) on a [Google Kubernetes Engine Cluster](https://cloud.google.com/kubernetes-engine/).
+It runs with [Github Actions](https://github.com/features/actions) on a [Google Kubernetes Engine Cluster](https://cloud.google.com/kubernetes-engine/).
 It is designed to support adding more k8s providers.

 ## Overview of the manifest files